In the Netherlands there are two types of student tuition fees.

 In the Netherlands there are two types of student tuition fees: statutory tuition fees and institutional tuition fees.

 The amount of the tuition fee for a part-time or fulltime programme depends on a number of things.
-If you satisfy the condition of nationality (1) and you did not obtain a degree in the Netherlands yet (2), you are applicable to pay the statutory tuition fee.
+If you satisfy the condition of nationality (1) and you did not obtain a degree of the same level in the Netherlands yet (2), you are applicable to pay the statutory tuition fee.

 You have the nationality of a country, which is part of the European Union (EU), Iceland, Liechtenstein, Norway, Suriname or Switzerland.
 You also satisfy this condition if you are applicable for Dutch study finance because of your Dutch residence permit according to Section 2.2(1) of the Student Finance Act 2000 (Wet studiefinanciering 2000).